-Total Giving as of March 2016
+Total Giving as of April 2019

 The Vestavia Hills City Schools Foundation is a non-profit corporation created to provide ongoing and dependable funding for critical academic "extras" such as professional development, technology, and classroom enhancements.
 These extras benefit every grade level, every academic subject area and every student in our school system.
 Making an investment in the Foundation will help to fill in the funding gaps that can make the difference between a good school system and a great one.
 Your tax-deductible contribution is an investment which will allow Vestavia Hills to continue to be a leader in public education.

 Since awarding it's first grants in 1999, the Vestavia Hills City Schools Foundation has provided to ALL eight schools and the Board of Education:

 Making the total amount given to school system:

 Our Foundation is an asset that is essential to providing everything we expect for our students.
 Your donation or pledge is truly an investment in our school system, and one that will continue to benefit you and your children for years to come.
 We hope that every family in Vestavia Hills will make a pledge to the Foundation.
 Your pledge can be paid over a period of five years and is 100% tax deductible.
 For information, please email Tait Stoddard at email@example.com.